rajputshubha/Identify_the_Sentiments-AV_Hackaton-/README.md

 Only keep characters

-Keep words with length>1 only
+Keep words with length>3 only

-Replace words like 'whatisthis' to ' what is this'

-Remove repeated spaces

 # Results:
-Achived 89% accuracy on Test Data.
+Achived 89% accuracy on Test Data. with rank 264 in Sentiment Analysis Hackathon.